 | Information about the expertise and training of staff in relation to children and young people with special educational needs and about how specialist expertise will be secured.

 All staff are involved in training with full days and twilight session built into our SEND Development plan which forms part of the School Improvement Plan.
-Regular TA training is built into extended sessions during the day to enable all staff to access ongoing CPD.
+Regular TA training is built into extended sessions during the day to enable all staff to access ongoing CPD or they attend twilight training with teaching staff.
 Our next focus is to build on our outstanding TA training.

 We also access specialist services from SaPTS, Speech & Language, Physiotherapy, Occupational Therapy, Disability Team, CAMHS, SEN consultant, Educational Psychologist, Advisory teacher for behaviour and Early Years team.